FazleArefin/debian-dev-machine-setup/README.md

 Below is a summary of the packages installed and configured, organized by roles:

 - **role: base**
-  - Mounts `/tmp` on tmpfs to reduce SSD read/write operations and extend SSD lifespan, with no leftover files on system shutdown.
   - Sets the default system editor to Vim instead of Nano.
   - Enables the UFW firewall and installs the GUFW graphical frontend.
   - Tunes system swappiness to minimize swapping.